humanbydefinition/p5.asciify/repo_assets/wiki/02_Usage.md

 > [!NOTE]
+> This page has been completely reworked and updated for the `v0.7.0` release of `p5.asciify`, which introduces a new and more flexible way of interacting with the ASCII rendering pipeline.
+The new API is more powerful and allows for more customization than ever before.
+This page is still a work in progess and will be updated with more information in the future, especially links to mentioned resources.

+> [!NOTE]
 > All examples given here use p5.js global mode, but can be applied to instance mode as well.
 >
 > Check out the `Instance mode` section in the [`README`](https://github.com/humanbydefinition/p5.asciify/tree/main?tab=readme-ov-file#instance-mode) or the [`Getting Started`](https://github.com/humanbydefinition/p5.asciify/wiki/01_Getting-Started#instance-mode) page of the Wiki to learn how to apply the functionality provided by `p5.asciify` to instance mode.